Nesat-Nayem/Nesat-Nayem/README.md

 </div>

 #### About me
-I am a Full Stack Developer.
-I have done many certifications related to Web Development.
-I love to create attractive websites.
-Currently I am learning Next js.
+I’m a full-stack developer who can build both client and server software. 🚀 I love to create responsive, user-friendly, and secure websites and applications using various frameworks and technologies.
+I’m always eager to learn new skills and take on new challenges. 🚀 I’m a team player and a problem solver. contact me and let’s chat 💬

-- ✨Fun-Fact: I love to collect certificates🙃
+- ✨Fun-Fact: I can debug code faster than I can fix my own problems.😅
-- 🕹️ Hobbies : Watching Movies📺, Crypto Trading ₿, and Gaming🎮.
+- 🕹️ Hobbies: 🎬 Watching Movies, 🌲 Traveling to Nature Scenes
-- 📮 Have work for me? contact me here: nayemnesat@gmail.com
+- 📧 If you’re interested in working with me, feel free to email me at nayemnesat@gmail.com
 - 📝 [Resume](null)